Dropsource/monarch_samples/README.md

 # Monarch Samples

-This repo is a collection of sample projects which show Monarch working with various packages, patterns and tools.
+This repo is a curated collection of sample projects which show Monarch working with various packages, patterns and tools.

 _Monarch is a tool for Flutter developers.
 It makes building beautiful widgets a more pleasant and faster experience.
 Find out more at https://monarchapp.io_